Unemployment statistics at regional level

 This article provides an overview of regional unemployment rates across the 276 NUTS-2 regions of the European Union (EU) in 2017, compiled by Eurostat on the basis of data from the EU Labour force survey.

-More than 80 % of the NUTS 2 regions of the European Union (EU) saw their unemployment rate fall in 2016 compared with 2015, and around 60 % recorded a decrease of at least 0.5 percentage points.
-However, regional unemployment rates continued to vary widely across the EU regions, with the lowest rates recorded in Niederbayern (2.1 %) in Germany and Praha (2.2 %) in the Czech Republic, followed by the German regions of Oberbayern (2.4 %), Mittelfranken and Unterfranken (both 2.5 %) and Tübingen (2.6 %).
-At the opposite end of the scale, the highest unemployment rates were registered in Dytiki Makedonia (31.3 %) in Greece, Ciudad Autónoma de Melilla (30.8 %) in Spain, Dytiki Ellada (29.8 %) in Greece, Andalucía (28.9 %) and Extremadura (27.5 %) in Spain and Mayotte (27.1 %), an overseas region of France.
+More than 80 % of the NUTS 2 regions of the European Union (EU) saw their unemployment rate for persons aged 15-74 fall in 2017 compared with 2016, and around 60 % recorded a decrease of at least 0.5 percentage points.
+However, regional unemployment rates continued to vary widely across the EU regions, with the lowest rates recorded in Praha (1.7 %) in the Czech Republic and Trier (2.0 %) in Germany, followed by the Czech regions of Střední Čechy and Jihozápad and the German regions of Niederbayern and Mittelfranken (all 2.1 %).
+At the opposite end of the scale, the highest unemployment rates were registered in Dytiki Makedonia (29.1 %) in Greece, Ciudad Autónoma de Melilla (27.6 %) in Spain, Dytiki Ellada in Greece and Extremadura in Spain (both 26.3 %), Mayotte (25.9 %), an overseas region of France and Andalucía (25.5 %) in Spain.